 \section{Introduction}

 A key phase of galaxy evolution is the fast transition ($<2$~Gyr) from early galaxy and black-hole assembly at cosmic dawn (i.e., $z>6$) to the peak of both the cosmic star formation (SF) rate and the supermassive black hole (SMBH) accretion density at cosmic noon \citep[$z\simeq1-3$; e.g.,][and references therein]{madaudickinson2014}.
-Despite the present evidence for a key role of Active Galactic Nuclei (AGN) \citep[e.g.,][]{Magorrian1998,strateva2001,mcconell2011,harrison2017,caglar2023}, we are far from a comprehensive understanding of AGN-galaxy coevolution and feedback processes \citep[e.g.,][]{kormendy2013,harrison2018,harrison_ramosalmeida2024}.
+Despite the present evidence for a key role of active galactic nuclei (AGNi; \citep[e.g.,][]{Magorrian1998,strateva2001,mcconell2011,harrison2017,caglar2023}), a comprehensive understanding of AGN-galaxy coevolution and feedback processes is still far off \citep[e.g.,][]{kormendy2013,harrison2018,harrison_ramosalmeida2024}.